Updated December 15, 2024 10:00 PM PT

 • Spend $500 per month with your Bluevine Business Debit Mastercard®, OR

-• Receive $2,500 per month in customer payments
+• Receive or deposit $2,500 per month of customer payments into your account or sub-accounts [2]

 That's it!
 These targets are totally doable for a small business.